aawiesinger/rmrly/README.md

 ## Rmrly

 A service to help college students find roommates.
-Create an account to and fill out a short survey to get started.
+Create an account and fill out a short survey to get started.
 The answers from the survey will be used to find compatible matches.

 Built for CS445 Software Engineering at Binghamton University